Willmo3/NetLib/readme.md

 By definition, no time bound can be placed on asynchronous message delivery time.

 ##### In the Partially Synchronous Context:
-In a partially synchronous network, there exists some time *GST* such that the network behaves synchronously for all messages sent after *GST*.
+In a partially synchronous network, there exists an upper bound on message delivery time, but that bound is not known.
+Hence, while Delta still exists in the asynchronous model, it should not be referenced outside of the asynch lib.

+Hence, we offer the AllRcvedInTimeAfterHiddenDelta guarantee.
+While this guarantee references our private delta variable, it's internal to our project.
+This does not take away from the fact that the actual value of the hidden delta is unknown to outside interlopers.

 ### Implementation
 We include random time increments to represent the varying transmission time of messages.
 Transitions to the time increment state are enabled whenever that increment would not cause a message to expire its delivery bound.